IIEMSA/MoneyTrees/README.md

 * Encourage consistent usage through achievements, badges, and progress visualizations.
 * Provide actionable insights via graphs, budgets, and category-wise spending analysis.

+## What the App Does

+The **Money Trees Budget App** is designed to:

+- Track and categorize your expenses
+- Set personalized budgeting goals and limits
+- Provide real-time financial insights through analytics and reports
+- Engage you with gamified features, including challenges, achievements, and leaderboards
+- Allow shared wallets for group expenses (ideal for families, roommates, and friends)
+- Enable multi-currency tracking for international users
+- Provide reminders and alerts for bill payments and financial goals
+- Sync financial data across devices

+By using Money Trees, users can take charge of their money and make informed decisions that lead to greater financial freedom.

 ---
 ##Screenshots
 ![image](https://github.com/user-attachments/assets/71e3aee4-d378-4f0f-a62a-1270a94e7997)